Pol Pot: Political ideology

 Short noted that an underlying doctrinal view among the Khmer Rouge was that "it is always better to go too far than not far enough", an approach that was "at the root of many of the abuses" which occurred under their regime.
 Within the Khmer Rouge itself, hunger, lack of sleep, and long hours of labour were employed at training camps to ramp up the physical and mental pressure and thus facilitate indoctrination.
 Short commented that "no other communist party" in history ever went "so far in its attempts directly to remould the minds of its members".

-Pol Pot disbanded his Communist Party during the 1980s in order to try to portray himself in a new, favorable light, and because most of his support came from capitalist nations.
+Pol Pot disbanded his Communist Party during the 1980s in order to try to portray himself in a new, favourable light, and because most of his support came from capitalist nations.
 During that decade, Pol Pot frequently commented that "We chose communism because we wanted to restore our nation.
 We helped the Vietnamese, who were communist.
 But now the communists are fighting us.
 So we have to turn to the West and follow their way."
 This action led Short to suggest that "the veneer of Marxism-Leninism which had cloaked Cambodian radicalism had only ever been skin-deep."
 Before his death in 1997 he proclaimed that "when I die, my only wish is that Cambodia remain Cambodia and belong to the West.
 It is over for communism, and I want to stress that."

 Pol Pot stated that he was inspired by what he saw happening in India with Gandhi and Nehru.
 He said that he started off as a "nationalist and then a patriot" before reading "progressive books" and the French newspaper L'Humanité while in Paris.
 Regarding the origin of his political views he remarked that "I cannot tell you of any single influence.
 Maybe it's a little from here, a little from there".